nruhm/diarscription/docs/reference/audio/sample-g/gold-reference.md

 533
 00:33:01,898 --> 00:33:07,335
-[SPEAKER_05]: Instead of having Ethan, instead of having to call Ethan and say,
+[SPEAKER_05]: Instead of having Ethan, instead of having to call Ethan and say, hey,

 534
 00:33:07,315 --> 00:33:09,087
-[SPEAKER_05]: and see if there's any points out ahead.
+[SPEAKER_05]: and see if there's any points up ahead.

 535
 00:33:09,107 --> 00:33:11,563
-[SPEAKER_05]: This has already been documented by Knowledge Base Sphere.
+[SPEAKER_05]: This has already been documented by Knowledge Base systems.

 536
 00:33:11,926 --> 00:33:13,073